w0dash/FALCON/README.md

 # Welcome to Project FALCON!

-Falcon is your all in one FAncy Led Controller
+Falcon is your all in one FAncy Led CONtroller

 More infos soon, come back later...